What is cable railing?

 Depending on the location of your project, there is likely to be little to no maintenance over the years.
 Some common system needs are: yearly maintenance check or touch up of exterior wood products, using the allen wrench to retighten any cable or rod runs that might have been stretched, or removal of dirt or leaf build up against the product.

-If your exterior project is in this salt water environment, there may be just a little additional maintenance.
-We recommend applying our Marine 31 Polish and Sealant to exposed stainless steel, specifically the cables as they have a lot of ridges and surface area.
-This adds a layer of protection between the steal and any salt build up.
+If you have an exterior project, we recommend applying our Marine 31 Polish and Sealant to exposed stainless steel, specifically the cables as they have a lot of ridges and surface area.
+This adds a layer of protection between the steel and the elements.

 This does not mean your post is corroding, and nearly every time this can be removed.
 Simply use a stainless steel cleaner and a rag, and if that doesn’t completely remove it you can use a Scotch-Brite pad for the more difficult areas.